COGS108/Overview/COGS108-Syllabus.md

 | D   | < 70 % to 60% |
 | F   | < 60 % |

 Know that a third of the class typically feels overwhelmed at the start of the quarter.
 That said, the average is quite high in this course (typically A-).
 So, while we anticipate you all doing well in this course, if you are feeling lost or overwhelmed, that's ok!
-Should that occur, we recommend: (1) asking questions in class, (2) attending office hours and/or (3) asking for help on Piazza.
+Should that occur, we recommend: (1) asking questions in class, (2) attending office hours and/or (3) asking for help on Ed.

 ---